section-engineering-education/engineering-education/articles/introduction-to-dynamic-host-configuration/index.md

 published: true
 url: /engineering-education/introduction-to-dynamic-host-configuration/
 title: Introduction to Dynamic Host Configuration Protocol (DHCP)
 description: This tutorial will be a brief dive into understanding Dynamic Host Configuration Protocol.
-We will also learn in-depth about the types of DHCP.
+We will also get an in-depth review about the types of DHCP.
 author: rabo-james-bature
-date: 2021-03-24T00:00:00-23:30
+date: 2021-04-07T00:00:00-11:30
-topics: []
+topics: [Networking]
 excerpt_separator: <!--more-->
 images: